 Apple Rust Mite, Aculus schlechtendali (Nalepa)

-I. Introduction: Apple rust mite (ARM) is a
+I. Introduction: Apple rust mite (ARM)

 tiny mite living an apple foliage.
 This eriophyid lives